Bridging the Intention-Expression Gap: Aligning Multi-Dimensional Preferences via Hierarchical Relevance Feedback in Text-to-Image Diffusion: Method

 where $\text{OR}_t(v) > 1$ indicates a positive preference for the feature value $v$ at round $t$, while $\text{OR}_t(v) < 1$ indicates a negative preference.

-The term $\text{OR}_t(v)$ captures only the immediate association between value $v$ and user preference within round $t$.
-If preference inference relies solely on the current round, preferences expressed in earlier rounds would be entirely forgotten, causing the RFD’s understanding of the user to remain confined to a single interaction.
-Consequently, it is necessary to fuse preference information across historical rounds to form a continuous preference memory.
-Unlike FM-driven approaches that concatenate multi-round feedback into an ever-expanding prompt and inevitably suffer from inference degradation over lengthy contexts, our framework maintains a lightweight mathematical state.
-By calculating preferences solely from current-round feedback and incrementally accumulating them into this maintained preference state to infer the user's intent, RFD fundamentally avoids context-induced performance drops, ensuring robust preference reasoning regardless of the number of interaction rounds.
-However, when fusing this historical data, the differential contribution of each round must be considered: if the distribution of value $v$ in a round is non-discriminative (i.e., $v$ appears in all samples or is absent from all samples), that round provides zero information for inferring preferences regarding $v$.
-To address this, we introduce adaptive weights based on information entropy.
-Let $e_t(v)$ denote the occurrence rate of feature value $v$ among the candidate images in round $t$; the weight is defined as:
+The term $\text{OR}_t(v)$ captures only the immediate association within round $t$.
+Relying solely on it would cause earlier preferences to be forgotten.
+Unlike FM-driven approaches that concatenate feedback into an ever-expanding prompt and inevitably suffer from context degradation, HRFD forms a continuous preference memory by incrementally accumulating single-round feedback into a lightweight mathematical state, ensuring robust reasoning regardless of interaction length.
+Furthermore, when fusing historical data, non-discriminative rounds (i.e., when $v$ appears in all or none of the samples) provide no useful information.
+To address this, we introduce an information-entropy-based adaptive weight.
+Let $e_t(v)$ denote the occurrence rate of value $v$ among candidate images at round $t$; the weight is defined as:

 This weight $w_t(v)$ approaches zero as $e_t(v) \to 0$ or $e_t(v) \to 1$, and reaches its maximum when $e_t(v) = 0.5$, effectively filtering out non-informative rounds.
 Accordingly, the cumulative odds ratio for value $v$ is computed by aggregating weighted historical statistics: